 Idempotency

 Network failures happen.
-To make retries safe, send an Idempotency-Key header on every POST and PATCH.
-BchainPay stores the response for 24 hours and returns it byte-for-byte on any replay with the same key.
+The Idempotency-Key header makes retries safe: BchainPay stores the response for 24 hours and returns it on any replay with the same key.

 curl -X POST https://api.bchainpay.com/v1/payment-intents \